Mills Lake and Jewel Lake, Glacier Gorge Trailhead, Rocky Mountain National Park, Colorado

 Rules and Regulations

 - Horses are not permitted beyond Glacier Junction (2.1 miles).
-There is a hitchrack located just beyond this junction where you may dismount.
+There's a hitchrack located just beyond this junction where you may dismount.

 Mills Lake and Jewel Lake are accessed from the Glacier Gorge Trailhead, 8.4 miles from the Beaver Meadows Entrance Station on Bear Lake Road in Rocky Mountain National Park.